MBA Program Information

 Federal Direct Unsubsidized Graduate Stafford Loans have a fixed interest rate of 6.8 percent and the Federal Direct Graduate PLUS loan has a fixed interest rate of 7.9 percent.

 Subsidized Direct Federal Stafford Loans are limited to U.S. citizens and permanent residents only.
 Unsubsidized Federal Direct Stafford Loans and Federal Direct Graduate PLUS Loans are non-need-based loans for U.S. citizens and permanent residents only.
 The borrower is responsible for the interest on these loans as soon as the loan is disbursed.
 Private alternative loans are available for all students.
 A number of major lending organizations offer loan programs to qualified borrowers.
 A listing is available at the Office of Student Financial Aid.
 The student may borrow up to the cost of education minus any financial aid.
 International students can use this resource if a qualified U.S. citizen or permanent resident serves as a co-signer.
-International applicants may borrow from Prodigy Finance, Global Select MBA Loan or MPower Financing, without a co-signer.
-The three may be compared by viewing Vanderbilt’s Office of Financial Aid’s private alternative loan options information and clicking on FASTChoice to filter.
-For more information, visit Prodigy's website, Global Select MBA's website and MPower Financing website.
+International applicants may borrow from Prodigy Finance or MPower Financing, without a co-signer.
+The two may be compared by viewing Vanderbilt’s Office of Financial Aid’s private alternative loan options information and clicking on FASTChoice to filter.
+For more information, visit Prodigy's website and MPower Financing website.

 The loan application paperwork is usually available in the fall of the year prior to enrollment.
 Visit Vanderbilt University's financial aid website for details.